perihanmirkelam/CoinTracker/README.md

 Set an interval in seconds to refresh a specific cryptocurrency price.

-Even if the application is not in the foreground, the price of your favorite cryptocurrencies will be refreshed periodically.
+When the application is not in the foreground, the price of your favorite cryptocurrencies will be refreshed periodically.

-## Getting Started
-- Pull down the code locally.
-- Open Android Studio and select 'Open an existing Android Studio Project'
-- Navigate to checked out repository.
-- Inside 'DrsSampleAndroidApp' folder select 'settings.gradle' file
-- Run the application.

 ## Tech stack
 - Kotlin